guerrantif/handwritten_long_numbers_recognition/README.md

 #### Training

-The training procedure is performed both with data augmentation and without it.
+The training procedure is performed both with data augmentation and without it, by the `modules.utils.train()` function inside the [`modules.utils`][modules-utils] module.

 > **NOTE 1**: in this project the data augmentation technique consists of a random rotation (between -30° and +30°), followed by a crop of random scale (between 0.9 and 1.1) and of random ratio (between 3/4 and 4/3) of the original size which is then resized to the original 28x28 size.
 > **NOTE 2**: higher degrees of rotation may lead to unwanted behaviours (MNIST is not rotation-invariant: 6 -> 9)